mokshithpyla/angular-bulma-datepicker/README.md

 This is a date time range picker done with Angular 5, Bulma.css and Moment.js.

+I have documented the process of building this in this medium post: https://medium.com/@mokshithnathpyla/building-a-date-time-range-picker-with-angular-bulma-and-moment-js-16cb8ed9d140

 You can use this component as both a single date picker as well as range including time picker(includes start date, end date and time)

 The behaviour can be controlled through the parent component.
 Following are the properties: